brucemcpherson/gasGit/dependencies.md

 # Google Apps Script Project: gasGit
-This repo (gasGit) was automatically updated on 1/31/2024, 1:24:09 PM by GasGit
+This repo (gasGit) was automatically updated on 4/29/2026, 10:03:51 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")